NYSE: HLT

 Should I invest in Hilton Hotels?

-One of the company's core competitive advantages that enables the hospitality brand to remain relatively asset-light is its franchise model.
+One of the company's core competitive advantages that enables it to remain relatively asset-light is its franchise model.
 About 90% of the company's hotels are owned and operated by independent companies or franchisees, not Hilton Worldwide.

 While Hilton Worldwide maintains the intellectual property for these brands, the fact that it isn't responsible for operating these properties or employing their staff means that capital-intensive areas like wages, maintenance, and real estate costs are minimized.

 Instead, Hilton Worldwide makes the majority of its money from franchise and licensing fees, management fees, and incentive management fees related to this model.
-For example, Hilton Worldwide reported a total revenue of approximately $11.2 billion in 2024.
+For example, Hilton Worldwide reported a total revenue of nearly $9 billion in the first three quarters of 2025.
 That total included:

-- $2.6 billion derived from franchise and licensing fees.
+- $2.1 billion derived from franchise and licensing fees

-- $1.3 billion from other revenues from owned and leased hotels.
+- $888 million from other revenues from owned and leased hotels

-- $369 million from base and other management fees.
+- $278 million from base and other management fees

-The franchise model not only makes the company more asset-light but also is designed to drive greater profitability over the long run.
+The franchise model is designed to also drive greater profitability over the long run.
 Investors considering putting cash into Hilton Hotels stock should understand that there is a general cyclicality to the industry.

-However, Hilton is focused on investing in growth and expanding its global portfolio.
-The company is also focusing on delivering enhanced guest experiences and meeting evolving travel trends.
-This could make it a compelling buy for some long-term investors with risk appetite and interest to invest in hotel stocks, as well as the appropriate investment time horizon.
+However, Hilton is focused on investing in growth and expanding its global portfolio, as well as delivering enhanced guest experiences and meeting evolving travel trends.
+This could make it a compelling buy for some long-term investors with risk appetite, interest in hotel stocks, and the appropriate investment time horizon.

 Is Hilton Hotels profitable?

 Hilton Hotels stock has a steady track record of profitability.
-The company reported $1.5 billion in revenue in its fiscal 2024, up from $1.2 billion in 2023.
+The company reported $1.2 billion in net income in the first three quarters of 2025, up from $1 billion the prior year.

 Does Hilton Hotels pay a dividend?